YunSuk-Yeo/luna-vesting/contracts/vesting/README.md

 ### Initiate Contract

-When a initiator enable staking, the deposited LUNA will be converted into bLUNA via Anchor Hub Contract.
+When a initiator enable staking, the withdraw address of staking rewards will be set to `owner_address`.

 * disable staking
   ```json